COSMOS-Web: A history of galaxy migrations over the stellar mass-star formation rate plane: Introduction

 In parallel, developments of sophisticated SED fitting techniques improve the determination of physical parameters and SFHs.
-Early SED fitting codes such as Hyperz \citep{Bolzonella00}, Z-PEG \citep{LeBorgne2002}, \lephare{} \citep{Arnouts02,Ilbert06} or MAGPHYS \citep{DaCunha08} laid the groundwork for multi-wavelength photometric redshift estimation and stellar population analysis.
-The latest generation of SED fitting codes, such as BEAGLE \citep{Chevallard16} or STARDUST \citep{Kokorev2021} incorporate far-infrared data to account for dust attenuation and emission, improving physical parameters estimates and allowing for the reconstruction of complex SFHs by including recent quenching or burst events \citep{Ciesla17,Schreiber18,Aufort20}.
-Moreover, advanced SED fitting codes like BAGPIPES \citep{Carnall2018}, PROSPECTOR \citep{Johnson2021,leja17} or \cigale{} \citep{Boquien19} now include non-parametric SFH modeling approaches \citep{Leja19,Tacchella2021,Ciesla23}.
+Early SED fitting codes such as Hyperz \citep{Bolzonella00}, Z-PEG \citep{LeBorgne2002}, \lephare{} \citep{Arnouts02,Ilbert06}, and MAGPHYS \citep{DaCunha08} laid the groundwork for multi-wavelength photometric redshift estimation and stellar population analysis.
+The latest generation of SED fitting codes, such as BEAGLE \citep{Chevallard16} or STARDUST \citep{Kokorev2021}, incorporate far-infrared data to account for dust attenuation and emission, thus improving physical parameter estimates and allowing for the reconstruction of complex SFHs by including recent quenching or burst events \citep{Ciesla17,Schreiber18,Aufort20}.
+Moreover, advanced SED fitting codes such as BAGPIPES \citep{Carnall2018}, PROSPECTOR \citep{Johnson2021,leja17}, or \cigale{} \citep{Boquien19} now include non-parametric SFH modeling approaches \citep{Leja19,Tacchella2021,Ciesla23}.

-Historically, SFH reconstructions often rely on simple analytical models, such as exponentially declining models, which could introduce biases and fail to capture the complexities of star formation activities \citep[e.g][]{Pacifici12,Simha14}.
-These models often assumed smooth, monotonically decreasing SFH, which do not accurately reflect the stochastic nature of star formation, particularly in galaxies experiencing bursts or quenching \citep{Papovich01,Kauffmann03}.
+Historically, SFH reconstructions often relied on simple analytical models, such as exponentially declining models, which could introduce biases and fail to capture the complexities of star-formation activities \citep[e.g][]{Pacifici12,Simha14}.
+These models often assumed smooth monotonically decreasing SFHs, which do not accurately reflect the stochastic nature of star formation, particularly in galaxies experiencing bursts or quenching \citep{Papovich01,Kauffmann03}.
 Intermediate analytical solutions incorporated more flexibility by allowing for additional parameters to model bursts of star formation or quenching events, leading to improved fits to observed data \citep{Dressler04,Gladders2013}.
 However, these models still imposed constraints that could limit their ability to accurately represent the true SFH.